American History – Indigenous People of North America and Hawai‘i

 Each lesson starts with a beautiful picture book.
 By looking at the pictures in the story, your child can imagine themselves there in the story with our characters.
 The act of not only hearing the story but also seeing it, engages both the sense of hearing and vision, bringing the story to life.
 The stories included in American History – Indigenous People of North America and Hawai‘i are beautifully illustrated and include vibrant and descriptive language.
 We have sought to focus on books written by Native American authors, who can tell the most authentic history possible

 Young children benefit from learning from picture books because the pictures help them to understand the story more fully.
 Books that take place in a place or culture the child is unfamiliar with can be more approachable to children through pictures.
 It can be hard to describe the difference between a wigwam and a tipi to a child who has only ever lived in a house.
-Seeing them in the context of the story helps the child grasp the concept and even visualize how living in one would be similar or different from living in a house.
+Seeing them in the context of the story helps the child grasp the concept and even visualize how living in one would be similar or different to living in a house.

-Incorporating hands-on activities that tie into the story helps your child relate to the characters and the narrative on a deeper level.
+Incorporating hands-on activities that tie into the story help your child relate to the characters and the narrative on a deeper level.
 Your child will get to eat the foods discussed in the stories and make an erupting volcano.
 By relating the activities and discussions to the story, you take the pressure off both you and your child to “get through” a certain number of subjects in a day.
 You will be exploring topics as they come up in the story in a natural way, following your child’s interest and discovering new passions.
 Your child will be learning without feeling like they are being taught.
 It is almost magical!

 Written by an Occupational Therapist for all children